RobertWHurst/Relign/Readme.md

 __If you encounter a bug please [report it][bug-report].__

+_ChatGPT says:_

 Relign is a little utility library for processing data and tasks in concurrent or serial patterns.
 It's heavily inspired by the wonderful library [async][async] which was widly used back in the bad old days of callback patterns popular in node programs at the time.
 Relign is for modern TypeScript and JavaScript programs that use async functions and promises.
+It's not just an alternative to Promise.all but an advanced utility library that fills the gaps in asynchronous patterns, making them more developer-friendly and maintainable.

 Relign is a collection of functions that take tasks or data and process them in various ways.
 These functions are all designed to be simple and easy to use